cncf/tag-security/policy/README.md

 ## Team

-The Policy Team in CNCF Security SIG consists of the same set of developers that forms the [Kubernetes Policy WG](https://github.com/kubernetes/community/tree/master/wg-policy).
+The policy team in CNCF SIG Security consists of the same set of developers that forms the [Kubernetes Policy WG](https://github.com/kubernetes/community/tree/master/wg-policy).
 The only difference is the topic coverage (whether it is at Kubernetes level or CNCF level).